Binary Relation

 \[R(A')=\bigcup_{x\in A'} \{y\in B\mid(x,y)\in R\}\]

-Strictly speaking, the set on the right-hand side ${y\in B\mid(x,y)\in R}$ would take the form
+Strictly speaking, without the target \(B\) of the binary relation \(R\) being specified, the set on the right-hand side \(\{y\in B\mid(x,y)\in R\}\) would take the form

 \[\{y\mid(x,y)\in R\}\]

-if the target $B$ of binary relation $R$ is not given.
-Unlike the set above whose existence is guaranteed by the comprehension schema, this set may not exist.
+Unlike the set above, whose existence is guaranteed by the comprehension schema, this set may fail to exist.

-Such issues must always be kept in mind when studying set theory.
-However, since our goal is not to study set theory per se, but rather to prove propositions that will be useful elsewhere, we will pass over such minor notational issues without much thought.
+Such issues must always be borne in mind when studying set theory.
+However, since our aim is not to study set theory for its own sake, but rather to prove propositions useful elsewhere, we shall pass over such minor notational matters without further comment.

 Proof